mfkhan267/jenkins_on_azure2024/install-docker-on-linux-vm.md

     curl -fsSL https://get.docker.com -o get-docker.sh
     sudo sh get-docker.sh

+Note: In case you get permission denied while trying to connect to the Docker daemon socket Error: /var/run/docker.sock: connect: permission denied
-To run Docker with non-root privileges you will have to add your user to the docker group.
+Note: You will need add the jenkins user to the docker group.
+This will allow you to run Docker with non-root privileges

 // bash command

-    sudo usermod -aG docker $USER
     sudo usermod -aG docker jenkins
     sudo usermod -aG docker azureuser
-    sudo usermod -aG docker awsuser

-In case the Docker group does not exist create the Docker Group.

-// bash command

-    sudo groupadd docker

-Restart so that your group membership is re-evaluated.
+Restart the VM so that the group membership is re-evaluated.

 // bash command